 Local Union(s), PMA and all other parties involved with a cover letter specifying the right to file a response or opposition within ten (10) calendar days of when the COAST APPEALS OFFICER received the appeal.
-Upon receiving a copy of an appeal filed with the COAST APPEALS OFFICER, the local PMA office shall immediately forward the written record of the hearing (which is the transcript of the hearing and its exhibits, and the decision received from the ARBITRATOR) to the COAST APPEALS OFFICER
+Upon receiving a copy of an appeal filed with the COAST APPEALS OFFICER, the local PMA office shall immediately forward the written record of the hearing (which is the transcript of the hearing and its exhibits, and the decision received from the ARBITRATOR) to the COAST APPEALS OFFICER.

 - 11) An appeal shall be based solely on the written record of the hearing and no appeal hearing shall be permitted.
-The COAST APPEALS OFFICER may affirm, vacate or modify the decision of the ARBITRATOR, including but not limited to increasing or reducing the penalty, within his/her sound discretion - 12) A ruling on the appeal shall be sent out within fourteen (14) calendar days of when the COAST APPEALS OFFICER received the appeal.
+The COAST APPEALS OFFICER may affirm, vacate or modify the decision of the ARBITRATOR, including but not limited to increasing or reducing the penalty, within his/her sound discretion. - 12) A ruling on the appeal shall be sent out within fourteen (14) calendar days of when the COAST APPEALS OFFICER received the appeal.
 An appeal may be denied before receipt or consideration of any response or opposition at the discretion of the COAST APPEALS OFFICER.
 No other appeal shall be available. - 13) The JPLRC shall promptly implement the remedies provided in the final decision.
 No other appeals or proceedings, including appeals to the JCLRC or the Coast Arbitrator, shall be allowed in cases involving Section 13.2 claims in order to ensure their final resolution with all due speed. - 14) In the event the ARBITRATOR is not available to hear a case within the thirty (30) calendar day time frame under these Special Procedures, the JCLRC shall appoint another Arbitrator to timely conduct the hearing for that particular case.

-- 15) In the event any one ARBITRATOR'S workload becomes prohibitive, the JCLRC shall appoint a special arbitrator whose sole function shall be the adjudication of grievances under the Special Section 13.2 Procedures. - 16) The term "days" in this document means calendar days. - 17) These provisions are subject to modification by the JCLRC. - 18) The procedures set forth in this Policy may be flexibly applied in particular cases when the facts and circumstances warrant it.
-The time lines for accomplishing particular steps of the procedure are intended as guidelines, not strict time limits, which may be extended or waived in appropriate circumstances.
+- 15) In the event any one ARBITRATOR'S workload becomes prohibitive, the JCLRC shall appoint a special arbitrator whose sole function shall be the adjudication of grievances under the Special Section 13.2 Procedures. - 16) The term "days" in this document means calendar days. - 17) These provisions are subject to modification by the JCLRC - 18) The procedures set forth in this Policy may be flexibly applied only in cases in which the facts and circumstances warrant such flexibility.
+In such situations, the timelines for accomplishing particular steps of the procedure are intended as guidelines, not strict time limits, which may be extended or waived in appropriate circumstances.
 Failure to strictly comply with the time lines shall not constitute a violation of the Policy.
+In situations in which a Section 13.2 arbitrator determines that the particular facts and circumstances of a case warrant an extension of the timelines, he/she will provide the basis for that decision in writing.